 The major classic pro of a mandatory civil service is the promotion of national unity through shared experience and training together.
 Where in the past, programs have rallied around a threat from another nation, America could rally around the threats of climate change and extreme partisanship.
 A lot of the labor required to mend American infrastructure will be physical.
 Military programs create an appreciation for sacrifices, and no doubt young Americans would learn to appreciate the physical sacrifices of hard labor.

 A new civil service deal will not be military oriented, but the American military will benefit from an increase in organized and trained individuals.
-Catching young Americans before they fall at ages where they are far more likely to commit crimes will increase military eligibility because countless young Americans cannot benefit from the positive life transforming effects of military service due to prior offenses.
+Catching young Americans before they fall at ages where they are far more likely to commit crimes will increase military eligibility.
+Countless young Americans cannot benefit from the positive life transforming effects of military service due to prior offenses.